 - Bio – Chemistry (Biochemistry, Environmental Chemistry, Organic Chemistry of Natural Products, Environmental Biology, Chemical Ecology, Environmental Biotechnology, Plant Science

 Note: Per J-1 visa regulations, applicants interested in medicine, nursing, dentistry, veterinary medicine, pharmacology or other clinical fields of study, should be aware that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.

 Duration of Grant

-The Fellowship is generally awarded for one or two academic years at a university in the United States to pursue a masters’ degree.
+The Fellowship is generally awarded for one or two academic years at a university in the United States to pursue a masters’ degree, depending on costs and available funding.
 Fellows are required to return to Albania for at least two (2) years at the conclusion of their fellowship.
 Family members may be eligible to accompany fellows on a case-by-case basis.
 They are also subject to the 2-year home residency rule.

 - Applicants must be citizens of the Republic of Albania.

-- Applicants must hold a Bachelor degree requiring at least four years of full-time study (or three + one, three + two in the Bologna system);
+- Applicants must hold a bachelor’s degree requiring at least four years of full-time study (or three + one, three + two in the Bologna system);

-- Applicants must have a minimum of two years of professional experience in the field of study and demonstrate leadership ability
+- Applicants must have a minimum of two years of professional experience in the field of study and demonstrate leadership potential.

-- Applicants must be proficient in oral and written English (equivalent to B2 level; TOEFL test scores are not required at the time of application.)
+- Applicants must be proficient in oral and written English (equivalent to B2 level – minimum score 82; TOEFL test scores are not required at the time of application.)